-Action Steps should address one action and be no more than two sentences long.
+Action Steps should address one action.
 The action step must include the desired outcome.
 Action steps should be discrete and not cumulative unless the Evidentiary Review Committee has granted special permission.
 An action step can be related to more than one strategy.
 This section should be organized in table format - not a narrative (See below).
 References are unnecessary in this section because they should have been included in the evidence informed strategies section if pertinent.
 At least one action step must be directed toward educating the field and the public.
 Each public health policy brief must include a(n) action(s) that can be taken or promoted at the state level to advance the evidence-informed strategy.
 Policy briefs are encouraged to include multiple action steps with at least a state-level impact.

-The general structure of an action step should follow a Specific, Measurable, Achievable, Time Sensitive approach:
+The general structure of an action step should follow a S.M.A.R.T.I.E (Specific, Measurable, Achievable, Time Sensitive, Inclusive, Equitable) approach.